Stock market today: Microsoft, Meta and the burden of high expectations drag Wall Street lower

 Microsoft reported bigger profit growth for the latest quarter than analysts expected.
-Its revenue also topped forecasts, but its stock nevertheless sank 5.3% as investors and analysts scrutinized for possible disappointments.
-Many centered on Microsoft’s forecast for upcoming growth in its Azure cloud-computing business, which fell short of some analysts’ expectations.
+Its revenue also topped forecasts, but its stock nevertheless sank 6% as investors and analysts scrutinized for possible disappointments.
+Many centered on Microsoft’s estimate for upcoming growth in its Azure cloud-computing business, which fell short of some analysts’ expectations.

 The parent company of Facebook, meanwhile, likewise served up a better-than-expected profit report.
-For it, investors focused on Meta Platforms’ warning that it expects a “significant acceleration” in spending next year as it continues to pour money into developing artificial intelligence.
-It fell 2.9%.
+As with Microsoft, though, that wasn't enough for the stock to rise.
+Investors focused on Meta Platforms’ warning that it expects a “significant acceleration” in spending next year as it continues to pour money into developing artificial intelligence.
+It fell 3.6%.

-Both Microsoft and Meta Platforms have soared in recent years, in large part on excitement around AI, and are entrenched among Wall Street’s most influential stocks.
+Both Microsoft and Meta Platforms have soared in recent years amid a frenzy around AI, and they're entrenched among Wall Street’s most influential stocks.
 But such stellar performances have critics saying their stock prices have simply climbed too fast, leaving them too expensive.
-It’s difficult to meet everyone’s expectations when they’re so high, and Microsoft and Meta were both among Thursday’s heaviest weight on the S&P 500.
+It’s difficult to meet everyone’s expectations when they’re so high, and Microsoft and Meta were both among Thursday’s heaviest weights on the S&P 500.

-The next two companies in the highly influential group of stocks known as the "Magnificent Seven" to deliver their latest results are Apple and Amazon.
-They're set to report after trading ends for the day, and both fell at least 0.9% on Thursday.
+The next two companies in the highly influential group of stocks known as the "Magnificent Seven" to deliver their latest results will be Apple and Amazon.
+They're set to report after trading ends for the day, and both fell at least 1.3% on Thursday.

 Norwegian Cruise Line Holding steamed 8.2% higher after delivering stronger profit for the latest quarter than analysts expected.
 The cruise ship operator said it was seeing strong demand from customers across its brands and itineraries, and it raised its profit forecast for the full year of 2024.